iterative/dvc.org/content/docs/command-reference/remote/index.md

 [modify](/doc/command-reference/remote/modify),
 [remove](/doc/command-reference/remote/remove), and
-[rename](/doc/command-reference/remote/rename) subcommands read or modify DVC [config files](/doc/command-reference/config), where <abbr>DVC remotes</abbr>
+[rename](/doc/command-reference/remote/rename) subcommands read or modify DVC [config files](/doc/command-reference/config), where DVC remotes are set up.
-are set up.
 Alternatively, `dvc config` can be used, or the config files can be edited manually.

 > For the typical process to share the <abbr>project</abbr> via remote, see
 > [Sharing Data And Model Files](/doc/use-cases/sharing-data-and-model-files).